selimslab/selimslab.github.io/_posts/2020-1-2-hackers.md

 ---
 layout: post
-title: Summary of 0 to 1
+title: Summary of Hackers & Painters by Paul Graham
 ---

 the secret of success is looking from other's perpectives